 A recent trend in Congress and in several states has been to require or call for divestment of shares of firms that have invested in Iran's energy sector at the levels sanctionable under ISA.24 The intent of doing so is to express the view of Western and other democracies that Iran is an outcast internationally.
-A divestment provision was contained in CISADA (P.L.
-111-195)-in particular providing a "safe harbor" for investment managers who sell shares of firms that invest in Iran's energy sector.
+A divestment provision was contained in CISADA, providing a "safe harbor" for investment managers who sell shares of firms that invest in Iran's energy sector.